goatshriek/stumpless/docs/roadmap.md

    the future, other language bindings will be added using Wrapture as they are added to the tool.
- - [CHANGE] **Error codes will be guaranteed to be a consistent value** Error codes are currently defined by an enumeration without any values specified, which means that they could change across builds.
-Setting thes to specific values will make them consistent across all builds, increasing interoperability.
+ - [CHANGE] **Error codes will be guaranteed to be a consistent value** Error ids are currently defined by an enumeration without any values specified, which means that they could change across builds.
+Setting these to specific values will make them consistent across all builds, increasing interoperability.